ajatprabha/ajatprabha.github.io/about/index.md

 subclass: 'post page'
 ---

+Hey there!

-Hi there!
-I'm Ajat Prabha, a Computer Science and Engineering undergrad at Indian Institute of Technology, Jodhpur.
-I love doing development coding and you can go check out my [GitHub](https://github.com/ajatprabha) account for my projects.
+I'm Ajat, and I recently took the plunge into entrepreneurship after spending a little over four years at Gojek.
+I graduated in Computer Science and Engineering from the Indian Institute of Technology, Jodhpur, and coding is my jam.
+If you're curious, you can check out some of my projects on [GitHub](https://github.com/ajatprabha).

-> I'm currently a final year student and a [GSoC student]() with Cloud Native Computing Foundation working on Kubernetes.
-I also worked as a software engineering intern with [GO-JEK Tech](http://www.gojek.io/), Indonesia's first unicorn in summer 2018.

-I'm a dancer too.
-Not that great but yeah, I know how to move my legs and arms! 😜
-Also a founding member of the student development community at IIT Jodhpur called [Devlup Labs](https://github.com/devlup-labs). 😉
+Right now, I'm in this exciting phase of exploring and experimenting with a new idea in the SaaS space.
+It's all about creating a real-time communication platform.

+On a more personal note, I've recently become a fan of F1 and really enjoy karting.
+I'm also a travel enthusiast, and one of the top things on my bucket list is to catch live F1 races around the world.

+Catch you later!